Buying a NYC brownstone? Here are 10 things to consider

 There’s no real difference in interest rates for a condo, co-op, or brownstone.
 Rather, the rate will depend on factors such as purchase price, loan amount, property type, and your profile (e.g., credit score and post-close reserves).

-On another note, a Federal Housing Administration loan, which is more readily available for brownstone purchases, allows you to put down as little as 3.5 percent for a down payment.
-But the loans are capped at $970,800, which may not work for expensive NYC properties.
+On another note, a Federal Housing Administration loan, which is more readily available for brownstone purchases (either single family or with two to four units) allows you to put down as little as 3.5 percent for a down payment.
+But the loans are capped at $1,149,825, which may not work for expensive NYC properties.

 8) It's harder to be a landlord in NYC now

 If you’re buying a brownstone and plan to be the sole occupant, your attorney should make sure the building is delivered vacant.
-Otherwise, if you intend to be a landlord and use part of the property for income, you should know that being a landlord isn’t what it used to be, says real estate attorney Adam Stone of The Stone Law Firm, who also acts as a property manager for clients who own rental buildings.
+Otherwise, if you intend to be a landlord and use part of the property for income, you should know that being a landlord isn’t what it used to be, says Adam Stone, a real estate attorney at The Stone Law Firm, who also acts as a property manager for clients who own rental buildings.

-Stone teaches courses on buying brownstones and townhouses, which is being held online now because of the pandemic.
-It’s a continuing education course geared to brokers, however buyers are welcome to attend as well.
+Stone teaches continuing education courses on buying brownstones and townhouses that are geared to brokers, however buyers are welcome to attend as well.
 Contact him for more details.

 9) You will need the right insurance

-When you buy a brownstone that requires renovation, your insurance "can be an issue because anything more than basic cosmetic work can void a standard policy," says Jeff Schneider, president of Gotham Brokerage (FYI, a Brick Underground sponsor).
+When you buy a brownstone that requires renovation, your insurance "can be an issue because anything more than basic cosmetic work can void a standard policy," says Jeff Schneider, president of Gotham Brokerage.
 "Buyers have to inquire if several months of vacancy or renovation work will require a different kind of policy.
 (The general contractor’s coverage is not sufficient, even if you are named an additional insured.)
 The right coverage can be expensive, but not as much as an uncovered loss,” he says.

-There are other insurance considerations for living in a brownstone.
-If there’s a fire or heavy winds, most insurance policies will not cover the costs of restoring a brownstone to its original construction—meaning they won’t replace crown moldings or mahogany wood, Schneider says.
+Other insurance considerations also crop up when living in a brownstone.
+For example, if there’s a fire or heavy winds, most policies will not cover the costs of restoring a brownstone to its original construction—meaning they won’t replace crown moldings or mahogany wood, Schneider says.

 “With more erratic weather and an aging infrastructure, meaning older dwellings with old pipes, insurance companies are very sensitive to water issues,” he adds.
 Many companies will require you to have water-flow cut-off switches on higher-value or renovated brownstones to limit water damage after a broken or frozen pipe incident.
 They may also want sump pumps with back ups.